bedhilzz/singkat-in/README.md

-This is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).

 ## Description
-URL shortener built on top of [Next.js](https://nextjs.org/) See live demo here: [Singkat-in](https://singkat-in.vercel.app/)
+URL shortener platform (similar like e.g. tinyurl or bitly) built on top of [Next.js](https://nextjs.org/) <br>
+See live demo here: [Singkat-in](https://singkat-in.vercel.app/)

-Available features:
+### Available features
 - Use custom endpoint, availability will be checked
 - Use custom expiration time, default to 90 days
 - Copy to clipboard after successful shortening

-Screenshot:
+- Use shortened URL in browser and it will redirect you to the actual URL

+## Tech Stack
+- Fullstack using Next.js framework
+  - React for Frontend
+  - Node.js for Backend
+- MongoDB to store the shortened URLs
+- Bootstrap for styling

+### Screenshots
 <img width="1912" alt="image" src="https://github.com/bedhilzz/singkat-in/assets/25608832/91b5d937-cf76-44ea-ac9c-8145492d20be">

 After successful shortening (popup appears):